High Cumberland Jubilee

 High Cumberland Jubilee is the second studio album by American popular-music singer and songwriter Jimmy Buffett.
 It was produced by Travis Turk, recorded in 1971 for Andy Williams's small Barnaby Records label.
 This was second album that Buffett recorded, and was his final album with Barnaby, signing next with Dunhill.
 Following lackluster sales of Buffett's first album, Down to Earth, Barnaby Records would claim that the masters to High Cumberland Jubilee had been lost, hence it has been referred to as Buffett's "lost album."
-In 1976, after Buffett had left Barnaby and moved to Key West, released numerous additional albums, and become a star, the masters were finally found and the album released.
+In 1976, after Buffett had left Barnaby and moved to Key West, released numerous additional albums, and become a star, the masters were suddenly found and the album released.